Algath/SS2-UniStay/USER_GUIDE.md

 ---

-## 11. Troubleshooting & FAQs
+## 10. Troubleshooting & FAQs

 - **Cannot Sign Up:** Ensure your email isn’t already registered.
-- **Face ID Fails:** Re-enroll your face under **Profile → Face Authentication**.
+- **Face ID Fails:**
+    - Re-enroll your picture profile under **Profile → Edit Profile**.
+    - You should be alone on the pictures to make it work.
 - **Map Loads Slowly:** Check your internet connection and location permissions.
-- **Booking Stuck on Pending:** Wait for the host’s response; you’ll get an in-app notification.
+- **Booking Stuck on Pending:** Wait for the host’s response; you will see it as an in-app change.
-- **Still Need Help?** Contact support@unistay.app.
+- **Still Need Help?** Sorry we currently do not have a support.

 ---

-Thank you for choosing UniStay.
-We wish you a smooth and successful stay or hosting experience!
+Thank you for using UniStay.
+We hope this guide helps you every step of the way, from finding your stay to welcoming guests.